syntasa-dev/syntasa-google-marketplace/README.md

 When configuring the SYNTASA app, you will need to enter the below fields.
 Please see the descriptions for the what each field is and why it is required.

+*Before beginning, Please make sure that your Google Cloud Platform IAM user has the necessary Kubernetes Engine Admin Permissions.
+This is required to create Kubernetes Service resources.*

 **Namespace**

 >Namespace is by default set to the default namespace.
 If required, please choose a namespace of your liking, most common